Skip to main content

 Terminal input

 3. Optional.
-If you created a temporary file to record your user access token and Organization ID, delete it.
+If you created a temporary file to record your credentials, delete it.

 4. Optional.
 Run the following command to use the GX Agent image as the base image and optionally add custom commands: